analogdevicesinc/testbenches/docs/user_guide/coding_guidelines.rst

 **H7**

-VIP agents must be instantiated with an interface class and not with a virtua interface.
+VIP classes must be instantiated with an interface class and not with a virtual interface.
 AMD VIPs are an exception from this rule.

 .. _example-h7: